 What happens if you switch too soon?
 Although unlikely, it’s possible that sleeping on your side after breast augmentation could cause an asymmetry in the long-term appearance of your breasts.
 In addition, some patients who sleep on their side may end up rolling to their stomach, and this could be truly damaging for your results, not to mention problematic for the healing process.

-Dr. Smita Ramanadham is a female double board-certified plastic surgeon with years of experience performing breast augmentation surgery.
+Dr. Smita Ramanadham is a female double board-certified plastic surgeon with years of experience performing surgery on breast augmentation patients.
 Take a moment to peruse our breast augmentation before and after gallery to get an idea of the amazing results that are possible with this procedure.
-Then, give us a call to schedule your own consultation appointment to learn about when can i sleep on my side after breast augmentation?

 References

-https://www.plasticsurgery.org/news/blog/breast-augmentation-recovery-what-you-need-to-know
+1. https://www.plasticsurgery.org/news/blog/breast-augmentation-recovery-what-you-need-to-know